-You will be allowed to resubmit each task for each assessment three times, subject to course completion timeframes.
-After three submissions (and additional training), if you are still unable to demonstrate that you are competent in the unit or units of competency, KII may apply further charges for additional assessment.
+You will be allowed to submit each task for each assessment two times, subject to course completion timeframes.
+After two submissions (and additional training), if you are still unable to demonstrate that you are competent in the unit or units of competency, KII may apply further charges for additional assessment and resubmission/s.